 It's no secret that Instagram can be a very powerful marketing tool.
-Use it right, and it can help you grow your brand and tap into entirely new audiences.
+Use it right, and it can help you grow your brand and tap into entirely new audiences – there are plenty of amazing Instagram designers (opens in new tab) doing just that.
 But like any promo tool, getting the best from Instagram can be tricky.

 01. Talk, talk, talk